-A user with an admin role can perform all administrative operations on a Data Domain system.
-An admin can also perform all SMT administrative operations on a Data Domain system, including setting up SMT, assigning SMT user roles, enabling Tenant self-service mode, creating a Tenant, and so on.
+A user with an admin role can perform all administrative operations on a protection system.
+An admin can also perform all SMT administrative operations on the system, including setting up SMT, assigning SMT user roles, enabling tenant self-service mode, creating a tenant, and so on.
 In the context of SMT, the admin is typically referred to as the landlord.
 In DD OS, the role is known as the sysadmin.

-To have permission to edit or delete a Tenant, you must be both a DD Management Center admin and a DD OS sysadmin on all Data Domain systems that are associated with the Tenant Units of that Tenant.
-If the Tenant does not have any Tenant Units, you need only to be a DD Management Center admin to edit or delete that Tenant.
+To have permission to edit or delete a tenant, you must be both a DDMC admin and a DD OS sysadmin on all systems that are associated with the tenant units of that tenant.
+If the tenant does not have any tenant units, you need only to be a DDMC admin to edit or delete that tenant.